Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Apr 02, 2016

 The use of heroin has gained popularity recently because many people have become addicted to opioids involving prescription drugs.
 According to statistics, nearly 50% of young people addicted to heroin started out using prescription opioids and then progressed to heroin because of the simple fact that heroin typically costs less and is easier to obtain than prescription opioids.
-The rise in heroin use has consequently led to a rise in charges for possession of heroin.
-If someone is caught possessing an amount of heroin that exceeds personal use, they can be charged with HS 11351.

-In order to prove guilt on this charge the DA has to prove the following in court:
+In order to prove guilt on this charge, the DA has to prove the following in court:

 • The defendant unlawfully possessed heroin;